MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 ## Supplemental Activities

 Visit the School Museum in Bern.
-Visit the historical schoolroom and see old photos from school days gone by as well as  has temporary exhibitions and projects.
+Visit the historical schoolroom and see old photos from school days gone by as well as temporary exhibitions and projects.
 It is also possible to borrow old books and even furniture from the large collection.
 Teachers can check out museum boxes.
 Adult 5CHF, children are free.